canada-ca/digital-playbook-guide-numerique/views-vues/automated-decision-automatise/en/algorithmic-impact-assessment.md

 questions:
   "1": What parts of the decision-making process will be automated by this system?
 (Check all that apply) "1a": File triage or assignment
-  "1b": Risk scoring or categorization
-  "1c": Recommendation to take a certain course of action "1d": Full end-to-end decision
+  "1b": Risk scoring, profiling, or categorization "1c": Recommendation to take a certain course of action "1d": Full end-to-end decision
   "1.1": Does the recommendation or decision made by the system involve discretion?